wilsonbirch/HW2_Responsive_Portfolio/README.md

-Wilson Birch's responsive portfolio page for Carleton University's Coding Bootcamp homework #8 due Sat 11/20.
+Welcome! to Wilson Birch's responsive portfolio page.
 3 different pages (Home/About and Contact) are deployed using the bootstrap grid and semantic html pages.
-The page is deployed and can be found here: https://wilsonbirch.github.io/WB_Responsive_Portfolio/
+The page is deployed and can be found here: https://wilsonbirch.github.io/WB_Responsive_Portfolio/.
+2 Projects and 5 homework assignments can be found on the portfolio page.
+Thanks for stopping by!

 The homework requirements are shown below.
 # Unit 08 Project 1 Homework: Professional Materials